megkotus/search-widget/README.md

 # Search widget for The Dogs Api

-This is a simple responsive search widget allowing to search for breeds of The Dog API library.

-The project is still in progresss.

-    Done:

-1. Responsive UI on BS
-2. Load breeds on page load
-3. Result suggestions on input
-4. Arrow keys navigation for suggestions
-5. Render search results on submit
+A web component that provides a real-time search input with filtering, designed for the dog breeds API.
+This is a pet project and is still in progress.

+## Features

+- 🔍 Live search with instant filtering
+- 🐶 Displays results from the dog breeds API
+- 🎨 Simple and customizable UI

+## Tech Stack

+- **JavaScript** (ES6+)
+- **Web Components**

-   To-Do:
+## To-Do:

-6. Improve results rendering speed
+1. Improve results rendering speed
-7. Add debouncing to prevent multiple submits
+2. Add debouncing to prevent multiple submits
-8. Add pagination (10 res/p)
+3. Add pagination (10 res/p)
-9. Limit results suggestions
+4. Limit results suggestions
-10. Extra - Show search results for height/weight/other info…
-11. Extra - Add search by filter tags
+5. Extra - Add search by filter tags